-Martina Reisz Newberry’s most recent book is BLUES FOR FRENCH ROAST WITH CHICORY, available from Deerbrook Editions.
-She is the author of NEVER COMPLETELY AWAKE (from Deerbrook Editions), WHERE IT GOES (Deerbrook Editions)
+Martina Reisz Newberry’s most recent book is GLYPHS, available from Deerbrook Editions.
+She is the author of BLUES FOR FRENCH ROAST WITH CHICORY, NEVER COMPLETELY AWAKE (from Deerbrook Editions), WHERE IT GOES (Deerbrook Editions)…

 LEARNING BY ROTE (Deerbrook Editions) and RUNNING LIKE A WOMAN WITH HER HAIR ON FIRE: Collected Poems (Red Hen Press).
 All books are available from this website’s “Bookshoppe.”

 Newberry has been included in The Cenacle, Cog, Blue Nib, Braided Way Roanoak Review, THAT Literary Review, Mortar Magazine, and many other literary magazines in the U.S. and abroad.

 Her work can also be found in the anthologies Marin Poetry Center Anthology, Moontide Press Horror Anthology, A Decade of Sundays: L.A.’s Second Sunday Poetry Series-The First Ten Years and others.

 She has been awarded residencies at Yaddo Colony for the Arts, Djerassi Colony for the Arts, and Anderson Center for Disciplinary Arts.